 Well, that was a long journey!
 We are glad to be back in the States!
+Here we our with our faithful Bolivian taxi driver Roly,

 as he was dropping us off at the airport.
 Roly was such an incredible help to us between helping us navigate our way around the big city to finding the tools and things we needed to bring our well driller, to helping us learn more Spanish!